fidesosu/passelimerit-docs/parts/sales-prices-and-discounts/send-prices/index.md

 ```

 >[!IMPORTANT]
->There is a problem with how the API checks the ItmeCode.
+>There is a problem with how the API checks the ItemCode.
 It has to be in lowercase or else it will not work.
-We will fix this in the near future.

 :::details Click to see the query parameters